 He has participated in and often supervised patent, trademark and copyright litigation in all levels of courts, including the United States Supreme Court and in administrative agencies including the United States International Trade Commission.
 In addition, he has coordinated foreign patent litigation on two separate sets of United States and corresponding foreign patents.
 Through this work, he has gained a working knowledge of the patent systems and the court systems that handle patent matters in all major countries of the world.

 Additionally, he was selected to International Asset Management’s Patent 1000, the best-in-class listing of patent prosecution, licensing and litigation practitioners.
 Since 2005, he has been consistently selected to the Pennsylvania Super Lawyers® list.
 Also, he has been numerously selected to the Corporate Counsel Super Lawyers® list.
-He has also been named to the The Best Lawyers in America list since 2006, and in 2012 was named "Pittsburgh Intellectual Property Litigation Lawyer of the Year" by Best Lawyers.
+He has also been named to the The Best Lawyers in America list since 2006, and was named "Pittsburgh Intellectual Property Litigation Lawyer of the Year" by Best Lawyers in 2012 and 2017.
 Lynn was also recognized by Law & Business Research Ltd. of the United Kingdom as one of the best lawyers for trademarks in the United States.
 All of these awards are based upon interviews with clients and other attorneys in the field.
 Lynn has numerously been listed in the Chambers Guide to America's Leading Business Lawyers.
 In 2013 and 2014, Lynn was recognized as an IP Star by Managing Intellectual Property.

 He has been a course planner and co-presenter at the Pennsylvania Bar Institute's Internet Law Update conference annually since 1998.